Track Down Free Utah Marriage Records (License Search)

 Under the federal Freedom of Information Act (FOIA) and the corresponding state FOIA acts, every interested person has the right to access information about the marital status of people in Utah.1 There are two main laws that guarantee public access to records in Utah.

-Firstly, the Utah Open and Public Meetings Act legislates how public meetings are held.2 Secondly is the Utah Government Records Access and Management Act (GRAMA), mentioned above, which guarantees access to public records of government agencies at all levels.3
+Firstly, the Utah Open & Public Meetings Act legislates how public meetings are held.2 Secondly is the Utah Government Records Access & Management Act (GRAMA), mentioned above, which guarantees access to public records of government agencies at all levels.3

 Of course, these laws are not universal.
 There are some exceptions that apply in specific cases.